Of the Dons, by the Dons, for the Coronado Community

 It is strongly recommended that you send spare face masks with your student in the event that their mask gets misplaced or soiled during the school day!

 Melinda Splitek - Assistant Principal, Educational Services

 My career in education began after graduating from Arizona State University with a BA in Secondary Education and English, and a Masters in Educational Leadership.
 After spending 8 years teaching high school English, I transitioned into an administrator role at Coronado High School.
 I am passionate about making a difference in the lives of others and believe that it is never too late to make a positive change in your life and chase your dreams.
 I am an avid reader who also loves running and cycling.

 Educational Services Updates

-First Quarter Grades: The first quarter grading period comes to a close on October 2, 2020.
-In high school, grades officially close at the end of each semester.
+Grades: In high school, grades officially close at the end of each semester.
 Your student’s grades will not start over at the end of the quarter.
-The quarter grade is important because it provides a mid-point snapshot your student’s grade.
+The quarter grade is important because it provides a mid-point snapshot of your student’s grade.
 Please make sure that you are checking ParentVUE weekly for a real time update of your grades.